-The Department of Philosophy in Bergen seeks to offer a PhD programme at a high international standard that attracts promising students and provides them with the tools they need to become professional philosophers.
+The Department of Philosophy in Bergen seeks to offer a PhD at a high international level, attracting promising students and providing them with the tools they need to become professional philosophers.
 The quality of PhD training provided at the Department is also critical in helping our doctoral students obtain relevant employment after completing the programme.
-To realize these ends, the PhD programme in Bergen consists of several shared, obligatory activities in addition to the individual’s task of completing of her dissertation.
+To realize these ends, the PhD programme in Bergen consists of several activities in addition to the task of completing one’s dissertation.

-- PhD Courses: 3 credits per course.
-Students must complete at least 2 courses to satisfy this requirement.
+o PhD Courses.
 External courses must be approved beforehand by the advisor and department. (details below)

-Activities that are strongly recommended but not formally required:
+Non SP earning activities that are recommended but not formally required:

 - Research Stay at an external institution (1-2 semesters) (details below)

 PhD courses may vary in size.
-Typically, a 3 SP PhD course will have a scope corresponding to 10 double-hours of lecture/seminar with course syllabus and a written essay.
+Typically, a 3 SP PhD course will have a scope corresponding to 10 double hours of lecture/seminar with course syllabus and a written essay.
 Courses offered will normally consist of (1) advanced studies in various subject areas useful for several doctoral students.
-Courses may be local or organized in collaboration with other institutions.
+Courses may be external, local, or organized in collaboration with other institutions.

-In addition to covering subject areas in philosophy, approved courses may also include such areas as career training concerning (2) various aspects of the publishing process (this last topic may also fall under the rubric of PhD Seminars if appropriate); (3) information about the job market, the application process, interview training, and writing project applications (learning about positions both in and outside of academia falls under this rubric).
+In addition to covering subject areas in philosophy, approved courses may also include such areas as career training concerning various aspects of the publishing process (this topic may also fall under the rubric of PhD Seminars if appropriate), or information about the job market, the application process, interview training, and writing project applications (learning about positions both in and outside of academia falls under this rubric).

 In order to develop each PhD student’s appreciation of the intellectual resources provided by different fields and traditions in philosophy, to make sure that each doctoral student who finishes the programme has competence in areas of philosophy outside the focus of the dissertation, and to foster greater social cohesion between our PhD students who work in widely diverse areas, the department also offers Individualized PhD Courses.
 The core of these courses consists in composing an essay on a topic outside that of the dissertation.
 A 3 SP essay might typically be 4-6 000 words long.
-The department has assembled reading lists which students are expected to familiarize themselves with the material included in the relevant reading list in their preparations for writing the essays.
+The department has assembled reading lists, and students are expected to familiarize themselves with the material included in the relevant reading list in their preparations for writing the essay.

-The PhD student chooses an area-specific list for each essay and reserves enough time to go through the list before the essay topic is handed out by the PhD coordinator in consultation with members of the faculty with expertise in the relevant area.
+The PhD student chooses an area-specific list for each essay and reserves enough time to go through the readings before the essay topic is handed out by the PhD coordinator in consultation with members of the faculty with expertise in the relevant area.
 The essay topic should be of obvious relevance to the chosen reading list.
-On the basis of her or his reading, the PhD student writes an essay to be evaluated on a pass/not pass basis by members of the faculty with expertise in the area.
-The PhD student will be given 1 week to write the essay; the deadline given is not to be exceeded without good reason, and delays require approval by the PhD coordinator.
+On the basis of her or his reading, the PhD student writes an essay to be evaluated on a pass/not pass basis by a member of the faculty with expertise in the area.
+The PhD student will normally be given 1 week to write the essay; the deadline given is not to be exceeded without good reason, and delays require approval by the PhD coordinator.
 Along with the no/ pass conclusion, the student will be given detailed written comments by an expert in the field.
 Typically, the PhD student and expert meet face to face to discuss the essay and comments.
 Students whose essays receive a mark of “not pass” will be required to revise their work according to a time frame determined by the PhD coordinator.
 The second round will also be accompanied by a new set of written comments by the expert.
 If a third revised version is still judged to be a “not pass”, the student will not be able to complete an Individualized PhD Course in that specific area.
 The student may choose a particular field of philosophy for an Individualized PhD Course only once.

 The Department will arrange seminars at least twice per semester for its PhD students.
 These meetings, which are intended to serve both an educational and social function, will include training in giving and receiving constructive criticism in a forum that will also ensure that the Department’s PhD students are familiar with each other’s projects.
 As far as the discipline goes, the main goal is to provide practice in skills such as clarification, defining and presenting problems, and arguing for claims.